island-is/island.is/apps/air-discount-scheme/README.md

 ## Backend

-The admin interface provides an overview of registered bookings, primarily for Vegagerðin.
+The admin interface offers an overview of registered bookings, mainly for Vegagerðin.

 [Admin](https://loftbru.dev01.devland.is/admin)